Constructive dismissal is a type of unfair dismissal where the employee feels forced to resign, rather than being dismissed.

 The classic extreme example is not being paid your wages, or being physically assaulted.

-There are so many permutations of what could constitute constructive dismissal but they all involve having your working life made so difficult that you feel no option but to leave.
+There are so many permutations of what could constitute constructive dismissal but they all involve having your working life made so difficult that you feel you have no option but to leave.

 Only around 5% of claims of constructive dismissal succeed in winning compensation in the employment tribunal.
 The main reason is that tribunals decide that there is insufficient evidence to show that the employer’s conduct was so bad that leaving was the only option (instead of, for example, submitting a grievance).